ChevyWilliams/ChevyWilliams.github.io/blog/c1-chefs-kitchen.md

 Like my experience at Ei, during this first week of Phase 0, I have learned so much.
 I have been challenged in ways that I haven't been in a long time and I have begun building connections.
 I have to admit that I am a bit afraid of going through this program, but I don't feel alone.
 And I know that's going to make all the difference.

-Learning to code is not not for everyone and sometimes I even doubt if it's for me.
+Learning to code is not for everyone and sometimes I even doubt if it's for me.
 I know those feelings will come.
 But, with every nugget I learn, I'm that much more confident in my ability to do this - one line of code at a time.